Bank of Spain: Governing structures

 The Governor of the Bank of Spain is formally appointed after the Prime Minister of Spain has designated him/her by the Spanish monarch.
 The Governor must be a Spanish citizen recognized for his or her competence in monetary or banking matters.
 When a new Governor is named, the Minister of Economy and Finance, in accord with procedure established by the Congress of Deputies, informs the competent parliamentary commission.
-The current Governor is Pablo Hernández de Cos.
+The current Governor is José Luis Escrivá.

 The tasks of the Governor include: